 Musicians tend to have three things in common; a good musical ear, an appreciation and understanding of some music in some of its forms and styles, and a technical proficiency in one or more instrumental or vocal areas.
-As a musician you will want to develop these basic skills more fully and will be beginning to think about a specialist for the future, such as composing, arranging, performing, accompanying, analysis and criticism, or music technology.
-The course not only provides a structured way of achieving high proficiency in the three basic skills but also allows students to start pursuing their individual specialisms.
+As a musician you will want to develop these basic skills more fully and will be beginning to think about a specialism for the future, such as composing, arranging, performing, accompanying, analysis and criticism, or music technology.
+The course not only provides a structured way of achieving high proficiency in the three basic skills but also allows students to start pursuing their individual specialisms through a combination of indepth, academic analysis, expressive performance, and creation and development of more complex musical compositions.